manarabutair/WiDS-Datathon-2023/README.md

 This is the first attempt I made.
-Final notebook uploaded by teammate.
+Final notebook was maintained and uploaded by teammate.